marlonfrank30/ocp4-metal-install_DualStack_IPv4-6/README.md

    ```

    Set allow all for lab environments
-for lab environments where security is not a concern allow all inbound and outbound flow (skip more specific fw ports below).
+where security is not a concern allow all inbound and outbound flow (skip more specific fw ports below).

    ```bash
    sudo firewall-cmd --zone=external --add-rich-rule='rule family="ipv4" source address="0.0.0.0/0" accept' --permanent